nojronatron/betterMe/README.md

 ## The Team

 Roger "I'm done, who needs help?"
 Reyes
-Raul "I'll show you how complicated it is using Math" Zarate Abdulahi "It's Just a Sniffle let me code!"
+Raul "I'll show you how complicated it is using Math and Recursive!"
+Zarate Abdulahi "It's Just a Sniffle let me code!"
 Mohamud Jason "(sounds of family in the background)" Wilson Mike "I'll see your PR and I'll raise you a merge conflict"